“Ludlow Elim is a vibrant, pentecostal church with exciting worship, relevant teaching and great fellowship”

 - Wear whatever you are comfortable in – we have people in suits to people in flip flops.

-- You don’t need to bring a Bible – we will usually read out passages or show them on our screens for you to see.
+- You don’t need to bring a Bible – we do have some you can use in the morning, but we will usually read out passages or show them on our screens for you to see.